zawang/cpp-docs/docs/cpp/header-files-cpp.md

 }
 ```

 Next, create an implementation file (typically with a .cpp or similar extension).
 We'll call the file my_class.cpp and provide a definition for the member declaration.
-We add an `#include` directive for "my_class.h" file in order to have the my_class declaration inserted at this point in the .cpp file, and we include `<iostream>` to pull in the declaration for `std::cout`.
-Note that quotes are used for header files in the same directory as the source file, and angle brackets are used for standard library headers.
-Also, many standard library headers do not have .h or any other file extension.
+We add an `#include` directive for "my_class.h" file in order to have the my_class declaration inserted at this point in the .cpp file, and we include `<iostream>` to pull in the declaration for `std::cout`. <ins>Note that quotes are used for header files in the same directory as the source file, and angle brackets are used for standard library headers.</ins> Also, many standard library headers do not have .h or any other file extension.

-In the implementation file, we can optionally use a **`using`** statement to avoid having to qualify every mention of "my_class" or "cout" with "N::" or "std::".
-Don't put **`using`** statements in your header files!
+In the implementation file, we can optionally use a **`using`** statement to avoid having to qualify every mention of "my_class" or "cout" with "N::" or "std::".  <ins>Don't put **`using`** statements in your header files!</ins>

 ```cpp
 // my_class.cpp